 Throughout the claims process, cooperate with your insurance company’s investigation into the hit-and-run accident.
 Provide them with the necessary information and assist them in any way possible.
 This cooperation helps expedite the resolution of your claim and ensures you receive the compensation you are entitled to.

 However, insurance companies may minimize their liability or undervalue your claim.
-If you encounter difficulties or feel your claim is not handled fairly, consider consulting with a personal injury lawyer specializing in road traffic accidents and insurance claims.
+If you encounter difficulties or feel your claim is not handled fairly, consider consulting with a personal injury lawyer knowledgeable in road traffic accidents and insurance claims.
 They can advocate for your rights and negotiate on your behalf to ensure a fair settlement.

 Recovering Damages and Seeking Justice